Geometric domains#

 merging the list of geometric elements (that are supposed to non overlap)

-merging the list of nodes keeping only one
+merging the list of nodes (duplicate nodes are not reduced)

 functions: